PrefectHQ/prefect/docs/tutorials/projects.md

 ### Dockerized deployment

-In this example, we extend the above two by dockerizing our setup and executing runs with a Docker Worker.
+In this example, we extend the examples above by dockerizing our setup and executing runs with a Docker Worker.
 Building off the [git-based example above](#git-based-deployment), let's switch our deployment to submit work to the `docker-work` work pool that [we started at the beginning](#worker-tip):

 <div class="terminal">
 ```bash